-anama's economic freedom score is 64.1, making its economy the 52nd freest in the 2024 Index of Economic Freedom.
-Its rating has increased by 0.3 point from last year, and Panama is ranked 9th out of 32 countries in the Americas region.
+Panama's economic freedom score is 65.5, making its economy the 56th freest in the 2025 Index of Economic Freedom.
+Its rating has increased by 1.4 points from last year, and Panama is ranked 10th out of 32 countries in the Americas region.
 The country's economic freedom score is higher than the world and regional averages.
-Panama's economy is considered "moderately free" according to the 2024 Index.
+Panama's economy is considered "moderately free" according to the 2025 Index.

-Despite some progress, institutional shortcomings still undermine long-term economic expansion and limit economic freedom.
+Despite some progress, institutional shortcomings that undermine long-term economic expansion continue to limit economic freedom.
 The judicial system remains vulnerable to political interference.
 The regulatory environment is efficient, but the pace of reform has slowed.
 The labor market lacks flexibility.
 Restrictions on work hours are rigid, and the non-salary cost of hiring a worker is relatively high.
 Monetary stability has been fairly well maintained.
-Panama's service-oriented economy continues to be an international business hub for such activities as maritime transport, distribution services, and banking.
+Panama's service-oriented economy remains an international business hub for such activities as maritime transport, distribution services, and banking.